Overview of the Examples

 Flying Below the Glidepath

-- Flying below the glidepath increases the risk of CFIT; adhere strictly to glidepath indicators and adjust descent rate to maintain the correct approach path.
+- Flying below the glidepath increases the risk of CFIT; adhere strictly to glidepath indicators and adjust the descent rate to maintain the correct approach path.

 Transitioning From Instrument to Visual References for Landing